wp-plugins/threewp-broadcast/readme.txt

 If you have manually modified the thumbnails on the parent blog, you might want to use the <em>Duplicate Attachments</em> plugin in the plugin pack, otherwise Wordpress will generate new thumbnails on each child blog.

+Do you have a lot of attachments that you don't want duplicated to hundreds of child blogs, in order to save space?
+You'll have to find a way to refer to the images statically instead of using their media IDs.
+The reason for this is that when Wordpress is referred to an attachment, it can only read the media IDs from the current blog.
+It cannot switch blogs in order to load the image.

 = Hide broadcast from the users =

 The broadcast meta box, menu and columns in the post view can be hidden from users / roles / blogs using <em>User & Blog Settings</em> plugin in the <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a>.